Topic: Employee Recognition

 And, when employees feel their work is appreciated, they are more likely to feel satisfied with their jobs and committed to their roles.

-When asked, “What is the most important thing your company could do to cause you to produce great work,” the number one employee response was “recognise me.”
+When asked, “What is the most important thing your company could do to cause you to produce great work,” the number one employee response was “Recognise me.”

 Ohio Living, a leading healthcare organisation, has invested heavily in employee recognition.
 The return on that investment?
 They’ve seen cultural outcomes of improved employee happiness and productivity, and even business outcomes of lower infection rates, lower readmission rates, and happier and healthier patients.